cardano-scaling/hydra/README.md

 ## :warning: Disclaimer

 This is prototypical and exploratory work shared here for your interest.
-Although we might create a prototypefor a `hydra-node` in here, some experiments have not a clear goal or usage in mind.
+Although we might create a prototype for a `hydra-node` in here, some experiments have not a clear goal or usage in mind.
 We do not provide documentation or support for the artifacts created here by purpose as we also intend to throw away / discontinue use when we start building the